re-data/re-data/docs/docs/getting_started/installation/new_to_dbt.md

 You are not using dbt (yet?) in your company but would like to try to re_data

-**Excellent choice!** re_data can help you with data quality and is a good way to start using dbt in your organization, even if you are: not yet ready to switch, or happy with current way of tranforming data
+**Excellent choice!** re_data can help you with data quality and is a good way to start using dbt in your organization, even if you are: not yet ready to switch, or happy with the current way of transforming data.

 ## Install re_data package & init your project